Great Basin Wildrye

 Yes, its high fiber content can promote satiety and help control appetite.

-How should Leymus cinereus be stored?
+How should I store Leymus cinereus?

 Store in a cool, dry place in an airtight container to maintain freshness.